Shopping in Amsterdam

 Cheese

-Amsterdam is also known as the City of Diamonds, as it specializes in this industry since the sixteenth century.
+Amsterdam is also known as the City of Diamonds, as it specializes in this industry since the 16th century.
 Visitors can either buy loose diamonds or diamond-encrusted jewels.

 In some of the most famous diamond cutting and polishing companies, tourists can watch how the professionals, considered the best in the world, work on the diamonds.
 One of the best-known is Coster Diamonds, where the guided tours are free and in English.
 The guide will lead you through the various processes of the diamond cutting.

 Another good option is Gassan Diamonds, where you will learn about the history of the diamond industry in the Amsterdam.
 It also offers free tours.
-Gassan is located in the Old Town.
+Gassan is located in the historic center of Amsterdam.

-If you are close to Dam Square, you might prefer to visit Amsterdam Diamond Center, founded in the sixteenth century.
+If you are close to Dam Square, you might prefer to visit Amsterdam Diamond Center, founded in the 16th century.

 Clogs